 An intercontinental move

-In 2001, we moved from Leipzig to Fairbanks.
+In 2001, we moved from Leipzig, Germany to Fairbanks, Alaska.
 The customs required to make a list of every item that we brought into the country.
 The moving boxes had to be labeled in Arabic numbers, and each item in the box had to be listed.
 When preparing for our move, we had given away many things because air cargo transport is a complex formula of volume taken by the freight and the weight of the freight itself.
 Thus, every item of no personal value, for which its price of replacement was lower than the price of transport had to go.
 This (brutal and hard) procedure made many of our colleagues and friends including some of the moving guys in Leipzig happy as they got these items.
 This big “giveaway” left us with about 2205 lb (1000 kg or 1 metric ton) of belongings that had to make it over the pond and a continent by air.

 We had contracted an international moving company to do the job.
-They were supposed to pack the boxes and wrapped furniture into containers save for air cargo.
+They were supposed to pack the sealed boxes and wrapped furniture into containers save for air cargo.
 Doing so required them to craft wooden boxes that would fit into the cargo section of air planes.
-The load was supposed to arrive a week after our immigration, which had given us a week time for house hunting.
+The load was supposed to arrive a week after our immigration, which had given us only a week time for house hunting.

 Furniture arrived by air freight

 About a bit more than a week after our arrival in Alaska, I got a call at work from a very friendly Alaska Airline agent.
 She introduced herself and explained that Alaska Airlines is contracted by Lufthansa to manage and handle their cargo.
 Then she told me that our freight had arrived with Condor the day before in the late afternoon.
 “You have to come and unpack the three wooden boxes to go thru customs” she said.
 “It is best you come as soon as possible as we need the pace.
 There will be a fee if the cargo stays longer in the hangar than 3 days.
 These boxes are huge and take a lot of space.” she insisted in a very determined way.
 “When will the custom officer go home?”
-“No problem, there there will be someone all the time.
+“No problem, there will be someone all the time.
 You better worry about how you get rid of the wooden boxes.
 We can’t keep them or trash them for you.
 You have to take them with you and discard them yourself.” she insisted with an urgent tone in her voice.

 Of course, Murphy’s law applied, meaning it was Friday.
 Furthermore, at that time, we hadn’t yet figured out how the trash system including bulky waste worked in Fairbanks.
 We just had moved into the house we had rented a couple of days before.
 Prior to that we had lived in a motel with our tom cat.